 In June of 2016, Microsoft announced the release of .NET Core, describing it as a “cross-platform, open source, and modular .NET platform for creating modern web apps, microservices, libraries and console applications”.
 This represents a significant new platform strategy for Microsoft.
-Unlike the Microsoft .NET Framework, which is closed-source, .NET Core is licensed under a permissive open-source license and is available on GitHub.
+Unlike the Microsoft .NET Framework, which is closed-source, .NET Core is under a permissive open-source license and is available on GitHub.
 Also unlike Microsoft .NET Framework, which runs only on Windows, .NET Core supports Windows, Linux, and MacOS, and numerous third-parties are actively working to add support for mobile, “Internet of things” (IoT), and other devices.

-To “foster open development and collaboration around the .NET ecosystem”, Microsoft founded an independent organization, the .NET Foundation, with Google, Red Hat, and Samsung as members of its Technical Steering Group.
+To “foster open development and collaboration around the .NET ecosystem”, Microsoft founded an independent organisation, the .NET Foundation, with Google, Red Hat, and Samsung as members of its Technical Steering Group.
 As a further indication of its commitment to Linux and to open-source, Microsoft is now a Platinum member of the Linux Foundation.

 What are the benefits of .NET Core to Quantifi Customers?